« Previous Page

 contain a changed (mutated) gene that could cause a genetic disease.
 In an

-autosomal recessive disease, both chromosomes in a pair
+autosomal recessive condition, both chromosomes in a pair

-must have a changed gene for the person to have the disease.
+must have a changed gene for the person to have the condition.
 If only one

 chromosome has a changed gene, the person is a